 Bei Yuan Restaurant is a garden restaurant located in Northern part of Guangzhou on the way to Baiyuan Mountains.
 It has over 70 years of history.
-The whole restaurant was built in traditional Guangdong styled buildings and landscaping, so not only can you sample some of the best dim sum, you can also enjoy the peaceful surroundings.
+The whole restaurant was built in traditional Guangdong styled buildings and landscaping, so not only can you sample some of the best dim sum in Guangzhou, you can also enjoy the peaceful surroundings.
 Some of the must-have dim sum include red rice paper roll and prawn dumplings.

 2. Nan Yuan Restuarant

 Address: 142 Qian Jin Lu， Haizhu district

 Built in 1958, Nan Yuan Restaurant is restaurant specialises in Chaozhounese cuisine.
 It is one of the 12 restaurants that has been awarded a National rating of Platinum Five Diamonds.
 The restaurant was built over 10,000sqm piece of land, elaborately decorated with lakes, traditional chinese style bridges and pagodas.
 Its famous dishes include "Buddha jumps over the wall", Chao zhou loi sui goose and suckling pig.
 Expect very long queues on the weekend as it is a well known favourite restaurant for locals to eat Dim Sum in Guangzhou.